zoriya/blog/content/blogs/vim-superpowers/index.md

 ---
-title: "Vim features that IDE wish they could have"
+title: "Vim's superpowers"
 description: ""
-date: 2024-04-03
+date: 2024-04-11
-draft: true
+draft: false
 tags: ["vim", "tools"]
 ---

 I get asked at lot why I use vim and people don't believe me when I tell them I don't miss IntelliJ or other IDEs.
 This post will explain why I initially left the comfort of my well-known IDE and tried vim.
-I'm also going to explain why I find vim's way of handling keybinds and file tabs appealing ; as well as what my paint-points with traditional IDE's way of handling them were.
+I'm also going to explain why I find vim's way of handling keybinds and file tabs appealing ; as well as what my pain-points with traditional IDE's way of handling them were.

 ## The learning curve